The World and Happiness

 Christ's Commandment 1

-Jesus said: "Love the Lord your God ('allaha') with all your heart and with all your soul and with all your mind."
-The Aramaic word 'allaha' means the origin and power of the universe, which is everywhere.
-In the air we breathe, in the beating of our hearts and in the awareness of our own existence.
+The Aramaic word allaha refers to the origin and sustaining power of the universe—omnipresent, infinite, and immanent.
+It is in the air we breathe, in the beating of our hearts, and in the very awareness of our existence.

-We recall that Jesus also said, “Be perfect, as your Heavenly Father is perfect.”
+We recall that Jesus also said: “Be perfect, as your Heavenly Father is perfect.”

 Christ's Commandment 2

-Jesus said, “Love your neighbor as thy self.”
+Jesus said: “Love your neighbor as thyself.”